cespare/reflex/README.md

 patterns and none of the inverse patterns are selected.

 The shell glob syntax is described [here](http://golang.org/pkg/path/filepath/#Match), while the regular expression syntax is described [here](https://code.google.com/p/re2/wiki/Syntax).

 The path that is matched against the glob or regular expression does not have a leading `./`.
 For example, if there is a file `./foobar.txt` that changes, then it will be matched by the regular expression `^foobar`.
+If the path is a directory, it has a trailing `/`.

 ### --start-service